 6. Your data protection rights

-As a data subject, you have the right to access your personal data at any time, particularly concerning information as to their source and recipients and the purposes of the processing of your personal data.
+As a data subject, you have the right to access your personal data at any time.
 You also have the right to rectification, the right to data portability, the right to object, the right to restriction of processing and the right to erasure of incorrect data or any data processed without authorisation.

 7. Applicable version